seinecle/blog/about.md

 ### Today

 I am now trying to increase the public impact of my academic work.
-In 2021 I started developping https://nocodefunctions.com/.
-It is meant as a platform making it easy to re-use the functions I developed, and it will be the host and training ground for the new functions I am currently developing.
+In 2021 I started developping [https://nocodefunctions.com/](https://nocodefunctions.com/).
+It is meant as a platform making it easy to re-use the functions I developed, for free.
+It will be the host and training ground for the new functions I am developing in my current academic projects.

 ### Contact me